 Also on the entry are championship leader Philip Hamprecht, challenger Martin Ragginger and 2012 FIA WEC racer Maxime Jousse.

 This weekend is the second-ever FIA WEC four-hour race, the first being Silverstone at the start of the season.
 They are like buses, you wait eight years for a four-hour race, then two come at once!

-High Class Racing’s drivers are wearing rather striking new uniforms this weekend, courtesy of a new sponsor, Go Brothers Energy drink, with the team on a multi-race deal.
+High Class Racing’s drivers are wearing rather striking new uniforms this weekend, courtesy of a new sponsor, Go Brothers Energy Drinks, which is now a backer of the team on a multi-race deal.

 Pole and lead for LMP1 privateer expected

 With the latest round of Success Handicap penalties applied, Toyota is still confident of winning the race on Sunday, but it expects to be under pressure during qualifying and throughout Sunday’s four hours due to the nature of the circuit, which features long straights.